adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

   - since it's impossible to aggregate and compare welfare of different populations, you can only compare different actions to each other based on how they are valued relative to each other by the *same* population. this means the best we can do to equally value the welfare of all beings is to merely give all beings equal amount of power to signal their relative value.
   - it is possible to be "maximally" ethical, meaning that *society* seen as a whole couldn't possibly improve. *individuals* can create a separate concept of "meaning" for themselves by sacrificing their most welfare maximizing actions for ones that improve the welfare of others.
   - longtermism broadly becomes a relatively moot concept when we think in terms of being able to do no better *societally* than "merely ethical" democratic systems. it also creates the "welfare miser" problem, since every generation *for eternity* must maximally sacrifice their own welfare to create a much larger amount of welfare in the long-term future (the only ceiling is the complete utilization of the entire universe). this means we can only do this: is the system truly democratic?; is it efficient, in the sense that it creates more welfare than coordination cost, and is improving in that regard; which implies it is able to improve universe leverage
-  - **conjecture:** a coordination system will most efficiently maximize the welfare of a particular population if it best maximizes the welfare production of all resources ("highest and best use") according to a purely democratic valuation. in the presence of coordination costs, switching costs, and reversal costs, Persistent Democracy best achieves this given whatever technological constraints exist. this also best achieves the ideal of Rawls' veil of ignorance.
+  - **conjecture:** a coordination system will most efficiently maximize the welfare of a particular population if it best maximizes the welfare production of all resources ("highest and best use") according to a purely democratic valuation. in the presence of coordination costs, switching costs, and reversal costs, Adaptive Democracy best achieves this given whatever technological constraints exist. this also best achieves the ideal of Rawls' veil of ignorance.
   - non-democratic markets are useful to help incite "leverage investments", where a group of people needs to sacrifice temporarily in order to improve leverage, and therefore get a bigger welfare payoff afterward. in the presence of systems that ensure continued democratic control and public good, these non-democratic markets are more good than harm (because they prevent cumulative advantage, market power, and negative externalities). if true common partial ownership is respected, then the "eternal paupers" problem is avoided, and any non-democratic wealth a being accrues is genuinely due to contribution to public good rather than exploitation of strategic position.

 I don't consider questions of voter strategy here, and I'm relying on other work, such as proofs around quadratic and score voting, to ensure they aren't of practical importance here. the below systems *allow* arbitrarily accurate signaling of preference, and since score voting has properties like monotonicity and quadratic voting is intentionally allowing "trading" of strategic pivotal-ness, I'm just allowing those to do the heavy lifting!